malgorzatakolka/Unsupervised_ML_UsArrests.csv/README.md

 This project is designed to analyse the correlations between arrests in different states and build an unsupervised model separating states into groups with different crime rates.

-* The project shows correlation between arrests for murder, rape and assauls and the number of urbanized population in all states of US.
+* The project shows correlation between arrests for murder, rape and assaults and the number of urbanized population in all states of US.
 * It is based on comma separated values file named UsArrests.csv attached to this repo.
-* It makes use of PCA(principal component analysis to reduce the number of dimensions.
+* It makes use of PCA(principal component analysis) to reduce the number of dimensions.
 * It uses hierarchical clustering and K-means clustering models to cluster states into different groups.

 **Table of content**